Or, Gone with the Balalaikas.

 James Norton’s wannabe martial hero Andrei Bolkonsky was a stitched up, uptight, frustrating, and irritating jerk.
 You wanted to give him a good shake.
 And that’s just how Tolstoy would have liked it.
 He looked good, especially in uniform, and carried himself just as a stitched up, uptight jerk would.
 I guess that makes his apotheosis and death all the more interesting.
 So nice that everyone got to say their goodbyes.
 The Gladiatoresqe ‘out of body’, vanishing into into the Russian sunset sequence as he passed on was a bit too much, but.

 Jessie Buckey as his sister Princess Marya was excellent.
 Whilst she was in no way as plain and unprepossessing as Tolstoy painted her, her “ugly duckling” transformation was lovely to behold.
 I actually felt happy that she finally found happiness.
 She had to lose her father and brother to find herself, and also, find Nikolai, the naive and gallant hussar.
+Irish Jessie has been making quite a name for herself of late as a country and western singer, and in major roles in the dubious Taboo and chilling Chernobyl.

 Jack Lowden’s Nikolai, Natasha’s air-headed, profligate brother, was very well cast.
 A selfish prick who takes his folks for granted (and bankrupts them for bad measure), and treats pretty, poor, patient, pauper Sonya terribly, he has awful taste in friends (except for loyal Denisov) and plays a terrible game of cards,.
 But he sings beautifully (his duet with Natasha is a delight), and looks great in uniform.